All Share (J203) = 120 870

 How much cash do I need in South Africa to trade CFDs?

-Many experts advise that you deposit at least 1,000 ZAR and more before you begin trading CFDs since this will cover your trading costs and margin needs while still leaving you with some money in case you experience a loss.
+Many experts advise that you deposit at least 1,000 ZAR and more before you begin trading CFDs, since this will cover your trading costs and margin needs while still leaving you with some money in case you experience a loss.

 How can I get started learning CFD trading in South Africa?